huggingface/blog/pytorch_block_sparse.md

 and we are releasing today the extension [pytorch_block_sparse](https://github.com/huggingface/pytorch_block_sparse).

 ## Usage
-The provided BlockSparseLinear module is a drop in replacement for torch.nn.Linear, and it's reallay trivial to use it in your own model:
+The provided BlockSparseLinear module is a drop in replacement for torch.nn.Linear, and it's really trivial to use it in your own model:

 ```python